Crezdon Butler: BC Lions

 Butler was signed by the BC Lions on July 23, 2019.
 Butler finished the season playing 12 games and making 25 tackles.
 Butler also forced a fumble, and recorded his first career interception.

-Toronto Argonauts (II)
+Toronto Argonauts (second stint)

-On February 19, 2020, Butler signed as a free agent with the Toronto Argonauts.
+On February 19, 2020, Butler signed as a free agent with the Argonauts.
 He signed a contract extension with the Argonauts on January 18, 2021.
 He played and started in 13 regular season games where he had 35 defensive tackles and one interception.
 He was released on April 27, 2022.